bokeh/bokeh/docs/bokeh/source/docs/dev_guide/writing_tests.rst

 macOS, and Windows environments.
 The baseline files for each environment are located in the :bokeh-tree:`bokehjs/test/baselines/` folder.

+The CI results are the source of truth for visual baseline comparisons.
+Local test runs are useful for developing tests and reviewing output, but locally generated images can differ from CI-generated images, sometimes in visible ways.
+This can happen even on the officially supported Ubuntu Linux platform, because font rendering, graphics libraries, browser builds, system packages, and other local setup details can affect pixel output.

 Follow these steps to write new visual tests or update existing tests:

 1. Create or update visual testing scripts: